Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 The boy hesitated.
 Lan Sizhui thought of Lan Jingyi so pale and cold on the floor, his breathing dry and hurried, and turned to him.
 He was not above begging, or offering to go out himself.

 But Mo Xuanyu smiled, then, or something near to that.
-It did not erase the sadness in his eyes which Sizhui had noticed since the very first time they met, but it made him look as if he should be smiling more.
+It did not erase the coldness in his eyes which Sizhui had noticed since the very first time they met, but it made him look as if he should be smiling more.
 As if, once upon a time, he had smiled more.

 “There’s bushes in the yard outside,” he told Jin Ling.
 “You won’t need to go far.
 Take another of those kids with you if you’re scared.”